Gilles Tremblay (composer)

 Gilles Tremblay, OQ (6 September 1932 – 27 July 2017) was a Canadian composer from Quebec.

 Early life and education

-Trembay studied at the conservatories of Québec in Montréal and Paris (1954–61), where his teachers included Olivier Messiaen (analysis), Andrée Vaurabourg-Honegger (counterpoint), Yvonne Loriod (piano), and Maurice Martenot (inventor of the ondes Martenot).
+Tremblay studied at the conservatories of Québec in Montréal and Paris (1954–61), where his teachers included Olivier Messiaen (analysis), Andrée Vaurabourg-Honegger (counterpoint), Yvonne Loriod (piano), and Maurice Martenot (inventor of the ondes Martenot).
 He also attended Stockhausen's summer courses at Darmstadt, where he became interested in electro-acoustic techniques.

 Career

 Tremblay returned to Quebec in 1961.
 He taught musical analysis at the Centre d'arts Orford and at the Conservatoire de musique du Québec in Quebec City.
 Beginning in 1962, and for many years, he taught composition at the Conservatoire de musique du Québec à Montréal.
 Among his pupils are Serge Arcuri, Raynald Arseneault, Yves Daoust, François Dompierre, Marc Hyland, Ramon Lazkano, Robin Minard, Éric Morin, Silvio Palmieri, Micheline Coulombe Saint-Marcoux, Isabelle Panneton, André Villeneuve, Claude Vivier, and Wolf Edwards.

 Early in his career he performed as a specialist on the ondes Martenot.

 In 1991, he was made an Officer of the National Order of Quebec.

 Tremblay died August 4, 2017, at Côte-des-Neiges–Notre-Dame-de-Grâce.